thenativeweb/defekt/README.md

 ### Defining error codes

+By default, each custom error uses its uppercased name with an `E` prefix as error code.
+E.g., an `InvalidOperation` error uses `EINVALIDOPERATION` as its code.

-Additionally, you may want to provide error codes.
+From time to time, you may want to provide custom error codes.
 For that specify an object with a `name` and a `code` property instead of only providing the error name.

 ```javascript
 const errors = defekt([